IngridAtMicrosoft/DocsContent/singlesource/tutorial-peanut-butter-sandwich.md

 [!INCLUDE [Jelly](concept-jelly.md)]
 [!INCLUDE [Sandwich making tools](concept-sandwich-making-tools.md)]

-## How to make a peanut butter and jelly sandwich
+In order to practice making a sandwich, here is one of the most popular basic sandwiches you can try, the peanut butter and jelly sandwich:

 [!INCLUDE [How to make a peanut butter and jelly sandwich](how-to-peanut-butter-sandwich.md)]